jeff-wise/haskell-starter-kit-blog/README.md

 Available commands:
-  build                    Build the [executable, docker images, ...] run                      Run the [docker container, executable, etc...]. sh                       Open a shell in a running docker container. psql                     Open PSQL in a running docker container. init                     Initialize the database.
+  build                    Build the [executable, docker images, ...] run                      Run the [docker container, executable, ...]. sh                       Open a shell in a running docker container. psql                     Open PSQL in a running docker container. init                     Initialize the database.